HobnobMancer/pyrewton/README.md

 This repository contains all scripts associated with the EastBio PhD project ‘Identifying Engineering Candidates for Advanced Biocatalysis in Biofuel Production'.

+Please find more detailed documentation at for operation and troubleshooting at [Read the Docs](https://phd-project-scripts.readthedocs.io/en/latest/)

 ## Contents

 1. [Overview](#Overview)